the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Thoughts here and throughout will be in italics*

+  *I could use some help from those more familiar with gitHUB and using git to collaborate to flesh out that section (near the end).*

 *For [creative commons](https://tldrlegal.com/license/creative-commons-attribution-4.0-international-(cc-by-4) you can do whatever but you must give credit to the original author of the work, including a URI or hyperlink to the work, this Public license and a copyright notice.*

 ------